Multi-scale Cascaded Foundation Model for Whole-body Organs-at-risk Segmentation: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{edical} image segmentation aims to quickly and accurately separate different tissues, organs, or lesion areas, facilitating clinical applications such as disease analysis, lesion detection, and treatment planning \cite{ref1,ref2}.
-In the field of medical image analysis, accurately identifying and segmenting malignant tumors is crucial for early cancer diagnosis, treatment planning, and efficacy evaluation.
-However, malignant tumors are often complex in shape, vary in size, have blurred boundaries, and are closely connected to surrounding tissues, posing significant challenges for accurate tumor identification and segmentation \cite{ref3,ref4,ref5}.
-Accurately identifying and locating organs-at-risk (OAR) can help doctors and medical teams plan and execute treatment plans.
-In radiation therapy, precise identification of OAR can assist doctors in minimizing the impact of treatment on surrounding healthy tissues, thereby reducing adverse effects caused by the treatment \cite{ref6,ref7}.
-Tumor and OAR segmentation are fundamental to treatment planning in radiation therapy.
-Tumor segmentation helps doctors determine the target area for accurately aiming the radiation dose.
-Meanwhile, OAR segmentation allows doctors to identify and protect surrounding healthy tissues, avoiding unnecessary damage during treatment \cite{ref8,ref9}.
+\IEEEPARstart{M}{edical} image segmentation aims to accurately separate different tissues, organs, or lesion areas, supporting clinical tasks like disease analysis, lesion detection, and treatment planning \cite{ref1,ref2}.
+Accurate segmentation of malignant tumors is crucial for early cancer diagnosis, treatment planning, and efficacy evaluation.
+However, tumors often have complex shapes, blurred boundaries, and are closely connected to surrounding tissues, posing challenges for segmentation \cite{ref3,ref4,ref5,ref6}.
+Identifying and locating OARs is vital in radiation therapy, helping minimize damage to healthy tissues and improving treatment outcomes \cite{ref7,ref8,ref9}.
+Tumor and OAR segmentation are essential for precise treatment planning, enabling targeted radiation while protecting healthy tissues \cite{ref10,ref11}.

-With the emergence of deep learning models, traditional methods constrained by human, financial, and time costs are gradually being abandoned \cite{ref10,ref11,ref12,ref13}.
-Deep learning-based models can automatically learn features from images and efficiently extract features of complex structures and textures, enabling the identification of ROI contours and facilitating subsequent medical image analysis \cite{ref14,ref15}.
-Most current efficient segmentation models require a substantial amount of high-performance GPU computing resources for training and have a strong dependency on large-scale annotated data.
-However, obtaining high-quality annotated data requires a significant amount of time and human resources \cite{ref16,ref17}.
+With the rise of deep learning, traditional methods constrained by human and financial costs are being replaced \cite{ref12,ref13,ref14,ref15}.
+Deep learning models can automatically extract complex features from images, enabling efficient OARs contour identification and further medical analysis \cite{ref16,ref17,ref18}.
+However, most current segmentation models require substantial GPU resources for training and large-scale annotated datasets, which are time-consuming and resource-intensive to create \cite{ref19,ref20}.